Generating new knowledge

 The practices are spread throughout the UK and include data from patients who are currently registered with the practices as well as historical patients who may have died or left.

-Historical records extend back to the early 1990's making it one of the largest and richest general practice databases in the world.
+Historical records extend back to the 1989 making it one of the largest and richest general practice databases in the world.